alejandrotoledoweb/ruby_capstone_web_scraper/README.md

 - Follow these simple example steps.
 - Install Ruby on your local machine
 - Clone this repository into your computer
+- run `bundle install` to install all the gems needed to run the app
 - To run, enter this command in your terminal `ruby main.rb` inside the `/bin` folder

 ### Prerequisites